Coal dust: Energy generation

+Hazards

+Coal dust is a fugitive combustible dust - a dust that is both a pollutant and combustible when dispersed into the air.
+Due to the small particle size and combustible nature of this dust, there is a risk of an explosion and inhalation.
+The control of coal dust is difficult due to the coal dust being such a fine particle, allowing it to escape and be suspended in the air for a large amount of time.

 Explosions

 Coal dust suspended in air is explosive—coal dust has far more surface area per unit weight than lumps of coal, and is more susceptible to spontaneous combustion.
-As a result, a nearly empty coal store is a greater explosion risk than a full one.
-The main attempts at prevention include using safety lamps, adding stone dust coffers to mine galleries to dilute the coal dust, watering workings and ensuring efficient ventilation of all the workings.
+However, five elements are needed for an explosion to occur: oxygen, an ignition source, coal dust, dispersion of the coal dust, and confinement of the dust.
+For instance, a nearly empty coal store is a greater explosion risk than a full one.
+This is due to the increase of space in the store for oxygen and dispersion to take place.

-Another means of preventing coal dust explosions is by placing rock dust in the mine, which is usually pulverized limestone dust, which absorbs thermal energy from the heated gasses.
-Rock dusting has been used since the early 1900s, but there have been technological improvements since then.

 The worst mining accidents in history have been caused by coal dust explosions, such as the disaster at Senghenydd in South Wales in 1913 in which 439 miners died, the Courrières mine disaster in Northern France which killed 1,099 miners in 1906, the Luisenthal Mine disaster in Germany, which claimed 299 lives in 1962, and the worst: the explosion at Benxihu Colliery, China, which killed 1,549 in 1942.
 Such accidents were usually initiated by firedamp ignitions, the shock wave of which raised coal dust from the floor of the mine galleries to make an explosive mixture.
 The problem was investigated by Michael Faraday and Charles Lyell at the colliery at Haswell County Durham of 1844, but their conclusions were ignored at the time.

-Lung and skin problems

-Coalworker's pneumoconiosis, or black lung disease, is caused by inhaling coal dust, typically dust produced in coal mining.
-Government agencies in the United States have set exposure limit guidelines for coal dust inhalation.